subhan-mammadli/learning-journey/cs50p/Lecture8/notes.md

 # 🧩 CS50P — Lecture 8

-# Object-Oriented Programming (OOP) in Python
+## ⭐ Object-Oriented Programming (OOP) in Python

-In this lecture, we move from working with simple data structures like lists, tuples, and dictionaries into the more powerful world of **Object-Oriented Programming**.
+In this lecture, we move from simple data structures like lists and dictionaries into the more powerful world of **Object-Oriented Programming**.
-These notes explain not only *what* happens but also *why* it happens — including Python’s internal logic and behavior.
+These notes explain both *what* happens and *why* it happens — including how Python behaves behind the scenes.

-This document is designed as a complete learning resource for CS50P students.
+This document is designed as a complete and clean learning resource for CS50P students.

 ---

-# 1. Returning Multiple Values in Python
+# 📘 1.
+Returning Multiple Values in Python

-Consider the following function:

 ```python
 def get_student():